Are you avoiding cooking with your stainless steel pots and pans because, no matter what you try, food sticks to the surface?

 To prevent food from sticking to stainless steel, don’t move it around too frequently.

 Meat needs to brown and form a crust for optimum flavor and texture.
 The crust also helps the meat release from the pan’s surface.
 If you flip a steak or a pork chop too early, it will stick to the stainless steel.
-Grab a of tongs and gently lift the food.
+Grab a pair of tongs and gently lift the food.
 If it doesn’t pop right off, give it more time.

 With vegetables, go ahead and move them a bit more frequently.
 They don’t stick as quickly as meat.